modcomlearning/medilabDashboard/README.md

 ### Step 3
 We create a component to help us check if user is logged in or Not <br>
-IN helpers Folder, Create a File named CheckSession.jsx and write below code.
+In helpers Folder, Create a File named CheckSession.jsx and write below code.

     import { useEffect } from "react"
     import { useNavigate } from "react-router-dom"